thought-machine/generic-k8s-webhook/README.md

 ```

+If more than one webhook have the same path, they will be called in order.
+The `accept` responses are ANDed and the `patch` responses are concatenated.
+Notice that a given webhook will receive the payload already modified by all the previous webhooks that have the same path.

 The syntax of the `condition` can be found in [Defining a condition](#defining-a-condition).
 The syntax of the patch can be found in [Defining a patch](#defining-a-patch).

 ### Testing the `GenericWebhookConfig` file is correct